-frankielove1234 asked: I am going to a cosplay convention in October, I HAVE TO LOSE WEIGHT!
+frankielove1234 said: I am going to a cosplay convention in October, I HAVE TO LOSE WEIGHT!
 I weigh probably around 190- 198 and I'm only 17, my weakness is soda and lack of motivation.
 I want to cosplay as Misty from Pokemon, Alice from Alice Madness Returns, and Baby Doll from Sucker punch (Its a 3 day convention) I need help!
 PLEASE HELP MEEEE!

 Motivation is something that takes time to find.
 Not going to lie, after I gained all my weight back, I lost motivation to try and get back to where I was.
 There are cosplayers that I follow that are much smaller than me that I use to inspire and motivate me.
 Don’t let pop be your weakness!
 Let it be a treat for you!
 If there’s one thing I can say about dieting that I’m 100% certain of, it’s do not deprive yourself of the foods you love.
 Learn proper portion control.
 If you drink 4-5 cans a day, cut down a little at a time, until 1 can every few days is all you need.
 Eventually, you can pretty much ween yourself off it entirely.
 I used to drink the stuff like water, but now I stick with mostly actual water.
 I won’t even suggest to drink diet over regular, because diet pop is even worse for you than the normal stuff.